-Do you know where good come from?
+Do you know where good ideas come from?

 Don’t feel bad, neither do I.

-Surprising, perhaps, considering my agency is responsible for coming up with great ideas for our clients every single day.
+Surprising, perhaps, considering my advertising agency is responsible for coming up with great ideas for our clients every single day.

 I know how to present ideas; I know how to sell ideas.
 And like the blind pig finding the occasional truffle, I even create some good ones now and again.